 - changes in accounting policies and methods we use to report our financial condition, including uncertainties associated with critical accounting assumptions and estimates; environmental issues and liabilities associated with mining including processing and stock piling ore;

 - geopolitical uncertainty and political and economic instability in countries which we operate; and

 - labour strikes, work stoppages, or other interruptions to, or difficulties in, the employment of labour in markets in which we operate mines, or environmental hazards, industrial accidents or other events or occurrences, including third party interference that interrupt the production of minerals in our mines.

-For further information on Atlatsa, investors should review the Company's Annual Report disclosed in the Form 20-F for the year ended December 31, 2012 filed at www.sedar.com and with the United States Securities and Exchange Commission www.sec.gov and other disclosure documents that are available at www.sedar.com.
+For further information on Atlatsa, investors should review the Company's Annual Report on Form 20-F for the year ended December 31, 2013 and other disclosure documents filed at www.sedar.com and with the United States Securities and Exchange Commission, available at www.sec.gov.